Ahead of polls, Maharashtra asks Centre to raise non-creamy layer limit to Rs 15 lakh

 The Maharashtra government on Thursday decided to urge the Centre to raise the income limit to qualify for the “non-creamy layer” in the state from Rs 8 lakh per annum to Rs 15 lakh per annum, PTI reported.

 The announcement by the ruling Mahayuti alliance came ahead of the state elections.
-While the term of Maharashtra Assembly lapses on November 26, the Election Commission is yet to announce the poll schedule.
+While the term of the Maharashtra Assembly lapses on November 26, the Election Commission is yet to announce the poll schedule.

 The Mahayuti coalition comprises Chief Minister Eknath Shinde-led Shiv Sena faction, the Bharatiya Janata Party and Deputy Chief Minister Ajit Pawar’s Nationalist Congress Party group.